massung/CHIP-8/README.md

 | `PAD`        | Write "zero" bytes to the ROM.
 Easier than using `BYTE` and typing out a bunch of `0`'s.

 ## Debugging

-If `-b` is passed as a command line flag, then the CHIP-8 emulator will start with a breakpoint at the first address executed.
-This behavior can also be accomplished by rebooting the CHIP-8 emulator (by pressing `BACK`) while holding the `CTRL` key.

 While the program is running, pressing `F5` or `SPACE` will pause emulation and break into the debugger.
 You should see the disassembled code with the current instruction highlighted red.